getchip/PocketCHIP-Docs/source/includes/_flash-from-sdk.md

 # Flash CHIP With Firmware from SDK
-Before you begin, follow the tutorial to [[Install CHIP SDK - minimal | install the CHIP-SDK]].
-If you have already installed the SDK, you may need to [[Update CHIP SDK - minimal|update the virtual machine.]]
+Before you begin, follow the tutorial to [install the CHIP-SDK](Install CHIP SDK - minimal).
+If you have already installed the SDK, you may need to [update the virtual machine](Update CHIP SDK - minimal).
 Now you're ready to launch the virtual machine and give CHIP some firmware and operating system.

 # Requirements
   * Computer running OS X 10.10+, Ubuntu 14.04+, or Windows 7+